 There are historical examples from legends to the “wolf children” found in Europe and India.
 Mowgli from the “Jungle Book” and the story of Romulus and Remus and the founding of Rome are two examples of legends.
 In the 1700s two boys were found, one in Germany, the other in France, who had been living with wolves.
 They had possibly been abandoned by their parents because of autism.
 They seemed to have the “symptoms” of autism.

 We have two puppies that we are raising for this purpose.
 Their parents have good character, are gentle, non-aggressive and reliable with children.
 We are training these puppies, Czarus (Charmer in Polish) and Tosha, to be calm in all situations, and to be calm and gentle with children.

 They are being trained through body language, without leash or the normal obedience training.
 They are trained through our bonding relationship with them.

 This is so that the children will not be able to control the dogs by command.
 These children get very excited when they can command a dog.
 Children with attachment disorder tend to project their feelings and demand, which is why commanding an obedient dog, is such fun.
 This we need to avoid

 We will after all be teaching bonding relationships.
 The children need to experience two way social communications.
 They need to be forced to interact with the dog from the dog’s perspective, not their own.
 The activities they will do will be based on agility and dog dancing which means plenty of physical activity to keep the children’s attention.

 We are praying that where humans have failed these children, therapy dogs can save.

-Agape Trust needs support to be able to help those social orphans we are in contact with.
+Agape Trust needs support to be able to help those young mothers and social orphans we are in contact with.